RavenousLegs

 Wedding houseboat on Dal Lake

-There is a marriage hall in the middle of the Dal lake with the mountains in the backdrop .
-I believe all the Kashmiris living on the Dal Lake celebrate a destination wedding by default.
+There’s a marriage hall nestled in the middle of the Dal Lake, with the majestic mountains standing tall in the backdrop.
+I believe that all the Kashmiris residing on the Dal Lake make destination weddings a default choice.

 wedding houseboat at Dal Lake, Kashmir